sovrin-foundation/token-plugin/sovtokenfees/doc/Interface/README.md

 'some_action_by_trustee' should exists before setting it in AUTH_RULE transaction.

 ## Recommendation for setting fees.
-* **Amount of fees for trustees_fees alias doesn't equal to amount of fees for steward_fees.**
+* **If you want to set an alias for `AND` constraint, then make sure, that all of fees aliases will have the same amount.**

-* **If you want to set an alias for `AND` constraint, then make sure, that all of constraints will have the same fees alias.**
+In the other words, fees aliases can be different, but amount should be the same.
 For example, there is a constraint:
 ```
-(TRUSTEE, 1) and (STEWARD, 3)    - it means, that 1 trustee's and 3 steward's signatures are required
+(TRUSTEE, 2) and (STEWARD, 3)    - it means, that 1 trustee's and 3 steward's signatures are required
 ```
 And we want to setup fees, like:
 ```
-(TRUSTEE, 1, {'fees': 'trustees_fees'}) and (STEWARD, 3, {'fees': 'steward_fees'})
+(TRUSTEE, 2, {'fees': 'trustees_fees'}) and (STEWARD, 3, {'fees': 'steward_fees'})
 ```
-And after all setup action we try to send a request with fees, related to 'trustees_fees' alias and signatures from 1 TRUSTEE and 3 STEWARD.
+And after all setup actions we try to send a request with fees, related to 'trustees_fees' alias and signatures from 1 TRUSTEE and 3 STEWARD.
-In this case, UnauthorizedError will be raised, because amount of 'trustees_fees' alias doesn't equal to 'steward_fees'.
+In this case, if amount of 'trustees_fees' doesn't equal to amount of 'steward_fees' then RequestRejectedException will be raised.
 * **Either do not set FEEs for NODE txn, or set equal amount of Fees for all fields (except service)** For now, we can add only 1 fees field per request, but Node txn can contain several actions so that validation process (including fees validation) will be called for each action.
 For example we can change ip address, port and alias in 1 txn, but 1 fees field would be used for each action validation.